-It is possible to use more than three ADM1041As in a single power supply.
+A potential problem exists when using more than three ADM1041s in a single power supply.
 The first time the device is powered up, Bit 1 of Configuration Register 1 (ADD1) is 0.
-This means that only three device addresses are initially available as defined by ADD0; if there are more than three devices in a system, two or more of them have duplicate addresses.
+This means that only three device addresses are initially available defined by ADD0; if there are more than three devices in a system, two or more of them will have duplicate addresses.
 See Figure 38.

-To overcome this, the ICT pin has additional functionality.
+To overcome this problem, the ICT pin has additional functionality.
 Taking ICT below GND temporarily disables the SMBus function of the device.
 Thus, if the ICT pin of all devices in which ADD1 is to remain 0 are taken negative, the ADD1 bits of all other devices can be set to 1 via the SMBus.
 Each device then has a unique address.
 Internal diodes clamp the negative voltage to about 0.6 V, and care should be taken to limit the current to less than approximately 5 mA on each ICT input to prevent the possibility of damage or latch-up.
 The suggested current is 3 mA.
 One example of a suitable circuit is given in Figure 38.
-The ADM1041As can then be configured and trimmed.
-If required, AC_OKLink and PS{ON}LINK must be configured last.
+The ADM1041s can then be configured and trimmed.
+If required, AC\OKLink and PSONLINK must be configured last.
 If ICT is used for its intended purpose as a current transformer input, care must be taken with the circuit design to allow the extended SMBus addressing to work.